-Application to the 2019 GSMC-FAIMER Regional Institute will begin from 1st June 2018.
+Application to the 2019 GSMC-FAIMER Regional Institute ends on 15th January 2019.

 - Dr. Avinash Supe takes charge as Director (ME & MH), Municipal Corporation of Greater Mumbai from 1st March 2016